dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Interleaving preliminary executions with validations avoids unnecessary work executing transactions that might follow aborted transactions.
-Recall the running scenario above with block B that has dependencies TX1 &rarr; TX2 &rarr; TX3, TX4 &rarr; TX5 &rarr; TX6, TX7 &rarr; TX8 &rarr; TX9.
+Recall the running scenario above with block B that has dependencies

+> TX1 &rarr; TX2 &rarr; TX3 &rarr; TX4
+> TX3 &rarr; TX6
+> TX3 &rarr; TX9

-It is hard to lay out an exact timing of task teak stealing, because it depends on real-time latency and interleaving of validation and execution tasks.
+The timing of task stealing is hard to predict because it depends on real-time latency and interleaving of validation and execution tasks.
 Notwithstanding, below is a possible execution of S-2 over B with four threads that exhibits fewer (re-)executions and lower overall latency than S-1.

 ```
 Possible time steps S-2 goes through with four threads:
-  1. parallel execution of TX1, TX2, TX3, TX4; validation of TX2, TX3 fail; `nextValidation` set to 3
+  1. parallel execution of TX1, TX2, TX3, TX4; validation of TX2, TX3, TX4 fail; `nextValidation` set to 3
-  2. parallel execution of TX2, TX3, TX5, TX6; validation of TX3, TX6 fail; `nextValidation` set to 4
+  2. parallel execution of TX2, TX3, TX4, TX5; validation of TX3, TX4 fail; `nextValidation` set to 4
-  3. parallel execution of TX3, TX6, TX7, TX8; validation of TX8 fails; `nextValidation` set to 9
+  3. parallel execution of TX3, TX4, TX6, TX7; validation of TX4, TX6 fail; `nextValidation` set to 5
-  4. parallel execution of TX8, TX9, TX10; validation of TX9 fails; `nextValidation` set to 10
+  4. parallel execution of TX4, TX6, TX8, TX9; all validations succeed
-  5. parallel execution of TX9; all validations succeed
+  5. parallel execution of TX10; all validations succeed
 ```